 Before coming to Chadwick, Mark taught at Thacher School in Ojai, California.
 He grew up in northeastern Ohio, attended Western Reserve Academy in Hudson, Ohio, and then went on to earn a Bachelor of Arts in history at the University of California at San Diego, a Master of Theology at Fuller Theological Seminary, and a Master of Divinity at Yale Divinity School.

-Mark lives with his wife, Sue, and their son, Henry, who is currently a Chadwick second-grade student.
+Mark lives with his wife, Sue, and their son, Henry, who is currently a Chadwick fourth-grade student.

 A native of California, Middle School Director Jeff Mercer earned his Bachelor of Arts in history from the University of California, Berkeley, and his Master of Arts in teaching from Duke University.
 Jeff began his career at Chadwick School in Palos Verdes Peninsula, California, in 1996 as a Middle and Upper School history teacher.
 He served as the Interim Head of the Middle School in 1997-98, and then as the Assistant Head of the Middle School from 1998 - 2000.
 Jeff was appointed Upper School Dean of Students in 2000, a position that he held through the 2007-08 school year.
 He was named Director of the Middle School in September 2008.